Three Buckets: Saving & Spending

 Bucket 2 contains mostly fixed-income funds that produce a higher return while waiting to move to Bucket 1 when needed.
 It can also contain preferred stocks (or indexes) and longer-term CDs.

 Bucket 3 contains equity (stock) funds and fixed income (bonds, CDs) securities in some allocation based on client risk tolerance described as aggressive, moderate or conservative.

 Having enough cash to fund two to three years’ worth of budget needs can provide peace of mind, is easy to understand, and can adapt to changing needs.

 On the other hand, investors using the Three-Bucket Approach have to be able to manage this approach or pay someone else to do it for them.
-This leads to additional costs and adding to the loss of performance because so much of their funds are in low producing Bucket 1 securities.
-Multiple accounts also mean increased complexity for decision making.
+This leads to additional costs and adding to the loss of performance because so much of their funds are in low-producing Bucket 1 securities.
+Multiple accounts also mean increased complexity for decision-making.

-One of our goals as fee-only financial planners is to help clients develop and supervise their withdrawal plan.
+One of our goals as fee-only financial planners is to help clients develop and supervise their withdrawal plans.
 As one client said recently, “You’re helping me to sleep at night not worrying about the stock market.”
 Glad to be of service.